-Twyford Parish Council is governed by local volunteer residents, and run by the Parish Clerk, Tony Bronk who works part time, but can be contacted about local parish facilities – as can the individual Councillors.
-The Parish Council has limited powers, but can influence other bodies.
+Twyford Parish Council is governed by local volunteer residents and run by the Parish Clerk, who works part time, but can be contacted about local parish facilities – as can the individual Councillors.
+The Parish Council has limited powers but can influence other bodies.
 There is a good overview of what a Parish Council can do on Wikipedia.
-You can get an idea of the parish boundary from this PDF from Hampshire County Council.
+The extent of the parish is shown on the Home Page.

-Twyford Parish Council meets regularly, with most full council and its committee meetings taking place in the Gilbert Room of the Parish Hall, and on occasion at the Pavillion in Hunter Park.
+Twyford Parish Council meets regularly with most full council members.
+Its’ committee meetings take place in the Gilbert Room of the Parish Hall and on occasion at the Pavillion in Hunter Park.
 Minutes of meetings are available.
-For all dates, please see the Full Parish Council page of the website.
+For all meeting dates, please see the Full Parish Council page of the website.

 The Council operates under the Twyford Parish Council standing orders

 and has adopted the following Code of Conduct:

 The Annual Parish Assembly was last held in May 2019 in the Parish Hall – the meeting due for 2020 has been postponed due to Coronavirus.
 The Chairman has published his annual report for 2019 / 2020

 Accounting Records and Financial Statements for the Financial Year 2019/2020